Located in Ireland's sunny southeast, County Waterford is a popular spot for tourists and boasts some great attractions.

 7. The River Suir, which flows into the Atlantic Ocean near Waterford, is Ireland’s third longest river, at 185 km, or 115 miles, and is Europe’s fastest flowing river.

 8. The origins of crystal production in Waterford date back to the 18th century.
 The glass has become known as the finest in the world.
-Today, most of the Waterford Crystal produced is made outside of Ireland, in countries such as Slovenia, Czech Republic and Germany.
+Today, most of the Waterford Crystal produced is made outside of Ireland, in countries such as Slovenia, the Czech Republic, and Germany.

 9.The first GAA competition was held in Tramore, Co.
 Waterford in 1885.